Windwker/take-home-qa/README.md

+# Take home test for Javier Alvarez
+### Changelog.
+- Forked from the original repository as requested
+- Installed and configured Cypress framework + Cucumber
+- Opened a pull request in order to get feedback from reviewers
+- Did small commits for each project building objective
+- Implemented mochawesome as reporting tool
+- Implemented linter.
+- Added several test cases to feature file in order to achieve the assignment

+### How to run
+- Make sure to get the latest version from the repository
+- Install all the dependencies : npm i
+- In the terminal/console , run i.e: npm run cypress:production
+  (check package.json for all the available scripts)

+### How to check the report
+Although the user can see a brief report at the console itself, after running the tests with the stated scripts, head to /cypress/report/mochawesome-report and open the .html report on a browser

+### How to interact with environments
+- Each scenario in the feature file should be tagged with the environment tag i.e:@production
+- Run the related script based on tags i.e: npm run cypress:staging.
+This will run only tests that are candidate to that environment.
+Also , in the script, a node variable can be passed through a CI tool to choose which environment to use and to provide integration

 # Take home test for QA Engineer

 The main goal of this test is to evaluate your code organization, maintainability, and readability; We don’t expect you to complete all cases, with one or two well-documented and explained cases will be enough.